 The CISO knew he had a data leak but he didn’t know how big.
 He suspected data masking was the solution but he couldn’t make a business case for the investment.
-Those were the problems RiskLens Risk Consultant Cody Whelan and team set out to solve for this client.
-(No company names here; we respect our clients’ privacy.)
+Those were the problems the RiskLens Professional Services team set out to solve for this client.
+Here's the story:

 Like many of the other customers that we work with, this team had limited experience analyzing risk scenarios.
 They were thinking of risk basically as a scary event, and part of the job when we’re onsite is to draw the information out so we could quantify their risk.